Hansmu/terraform-tutorial/Readme.md

 A local value assigns a name to an expression, so you can use the name multiple times within a module instead of repeating the expression.

+Terraform contains a bunch of built-in functions to be used as helpers.
+The user cannot define their own functions as of now.